unisonweb/unison/unison-src/transcripts/upgrade-sad-path.output.md

   added the definitions that need attention to the top of scratch.u.

-  When you're done, you cun run
+  When you're done, you can run

     * switch /main
     * merge /upgrade-old-to-new